codyzu/cpinfo19-site/m2/backend.md

 Test your static files by navigating to [http://localhost:3000/images/abc.jpg](http://localhost:3000/images/abc.jpg)

-#### Exercise 3.1: Add a new pug view at `views/originals.pug` that renders an html document that dynamically includes each image in an `img` tag and is served at [http://localhost:3000/originals](http://localhost:3000/originals).
+#### Exercise 3.1: Add a new pug view in `views/originals.pug` that renders an html document that dynamically includes each image in an `img` tag and is served at [http://localhost:3000/originals](http://localhost:3000/originals).

 #### Hints: